yohhoy/yamc/README.md

 ## Readers-Writer lock fairness
-The shared mutex types in `yamc::fair` namespace implement "Task/Phase-fair Readers-Writer lock", wchich ensure not to cause writer starvation nor reader starvation.
+The shared mutex types in `yamc::fair` namespace implement "Task/Phase-fair Readers-Writer lock", which ensure not to cause writer starvation nor reader starvation.
 That fair shared mutex has FIFO(First-In-First-Out) queue of threads wait for lock acquisition, and switch the turn that threads acquire exclusive lock or shared locks.
 For example, 4 threads try to acquire lock in W1 -> R2 -> R3 -> W4 order (W=exclusive lock / R=shared lock), each threads will acquire the lock in that order.
 In this case, 2 reader threads can concurrently acquire R2 and R3.